ktchu/STEAM-Garden/continuing-studies/Abbott-Understanding_Analysis/Chapter-1.5-Exercises.md

 __Problem__.
 Using open intervals makes it more convenient to produce the required 1-1, onto functions, but it is not really necessary.
-Show that $[0, 1) \sim (0, 1)$ by exhibiting a 1-1 onto function between the two sets.
+Show that $[0, 1) \sim (0, 1)$ by exhibiting a 1-1 and onto function between the two sets.

 __Solution__.
 TODO